Top board leaders resign after deadly Texas power outages

 “It was a security, safety idea,” Magness said.

 Cramton, whose page on the professional networking site LinkedIn lists him as living in California, declined comment when contacted Tuesday.
-The other board members did not immediately respond to requests for comment.
+Hepper also declined comment beyond the resignation letter, and other board members did not immediately respond to requests for comment.

+Meantime, Houston Mayor Sylvester Turner said the Public Utility Commission of Texas is as responsible for the loss of electric power as ERCOT.

+“ERCOT alone should not be made the scapegoat,” said the Democratic ex-state lawmaker who presides over the largest city in the state and one of the hardest hit by recent weather.